memgraph/docs/gqlalchemy/how-to-guides/ogm/map-nodes-and-relationships.md

 ```

 Hopefully this guide has taught you how to map nodes and relationships.
-For more
-detailed information check out our docs - TODO link.
-If you have any more
+If you
-questions, join our community and ping us on
+have any more questions, join our community and ping us on
 [Discord](https://discord.gg/memgraph).